Texas man banned from United Airlines after allegedly assaulting employee at SFO

-SAN FRANCISCO (KRON) – A passenger who allegedly assaulted a United Airlines employee aboard a flight on Sunday was arrested and banned from all future United flights, Nexstar’s KRON has confirmed.
+SAN FRANCISCO (KRON) – A passenger who allegedly assaulted a United Airlines employee aboard a flight last Sunday was arrested and banned from all future United flights, Nexstar’s KRON has confirmed.

 Airline representatives contacted the San Francisco Police Department Airport Bureau just before midnight on Sunday, April 30, after the suspect allegedly assaulted an employee while boarding.